Compose in color

 11/02/2022

-If your sky is really dark, I will make the foreground relatively bright, the middle ground dark, and the background even darker... in short, a gradation from lighter at the front to darker as we move towards the back of your image.
+If your sky is truly dark, I’ll make the foreground relatively light, the middle ground darker, and the background even darker… in short, a gradation from lightest in the foreground to darkest in the background of your image.

-Generally, I would still recommend keeping absolute black for small areas of contrast in the foreground, and keeping the sky a bit lighter than absolute black, (even though on average it remains the darkest area of your image). unless the sky is the most important part of your image and that's where you want to maximize your contrasts, of course.
+Generally, I would still recommend keeping the absolute black for small areas of contrast in the foreground, and keeping the sky a little lighter than absolute black (even if, on average, it remains the darkest area of your image).
+Unless, of course, the sky is the most important part of your image and that’s where you want to maximize your contrasts.

 si ton ciel est vraiment noir, je ferai le premier plan relativement clair, second plan sombre, arrière plan encore plus sombre... bref une gradation du plus clair à l'avant au plus sombre à mesure qu'on va vers le fond de ton image.